Robert Lucas Chance: Working life

-In 1830, he became great friends with Georges Bontemps, a leading director of a glassworks in France, who would later assist at Chance Brothers following his exile from France.
+During his time in London with his glass merchant business, he formed an acquaintance with Georges Bontemps, a leading director of a glassworks in France, who would later assist at Chance Brothers following his exile from France in 1848.
 Chance was instrumental in introducing the method of sheet glass production for making flat glass for (primarily) windows.
-This would eventually dispose the previous working method of crown glass.
-He was also one of the great exponents in removing the crippling excise duty and the Window Tax.
+This would eventually supersede the previous working method of crown glass.
+He was also one of the great exponents of removing the crippling excise duty and the Window Tax.
 Following these actions, the glass trade in England started to flourish.

 In 1851, Chance Brothers supplied the glass to glaze the Crystal Palace, which was probably partly due to Chance's previous links with Joseph Paxton, the architect, when supplying glass for the greenhouses at Chatsworth House.

 The two brothers were noted as being very philanthropic, founding a school (1845), a library and a church, all primarily for the workforce.
 Lucas Chance died in 1865, and was buried in Key Hill Cemetery, Birmingham.